MuhammadShoaibKalim/DBMS/SQL.md

 - [Triggers.sql](./SQL_Syntax/Triggers.sql)
 - [Functions.sql](./SQL_Syntax/Functions.sql)

-# 01. Using AND, OR, NOT, BETWEEN, and IN
+# 01. Using AND, OR, NOT, BETWEEN, and IN in SQL

 **28. AND**
 ```